 d) These devices operate on a non-interference basis, i.e. they should not interfere with nor claim protection from other existing radio communications.

-e) These devices are operated in either 25 kHz or 12.5 kHz channelling.

-f) These devices should have an integrated antenna.
+e) These devices should have an integrated antenna.
 The height of the antenna should not exceed 1 m above the surface of the sea.

-g) These devices should have a protected external power switch and transmit indicator.
+f) These devices should have a protected external power switch and transmit indicator.

+g) Where authorized by administrations for experimental use, these devices should operate in accordance with this annex.

+TABLE 4

+Minimum required transmitter characteristics